commontoolsinc/RFC/rfc/space.md

 2. Concurrent updates are detected and handled appropriately
 3. The transaction log maintains a clear causal history

-For initial transactions with no predecessors, the causal reference points to a genesis state, which is essentially a retraction with the `cause` field omitted.
-This genesis state establishes the starting point of the causal chain and provides a consistent reference point for the first mutation.
+For initial transactions with no predecessors, the causal reference points to a [genesis fact].
+This genesis fact establishes the starting point of the causal chain and provides a consistent reference point for the first mutation.

 #### Concurrent Transaction Handling